ddalton/xor/README.md

-XOR - Fast object retrieval and persistence for JPA

-0. open types??
+XOR - Light weight ORM
+  XOR is a light weight ORM, that can work directly against a relational database.
+  It helps to quickly prototype a Single page application developed using javascript.

+  The flow is:
+  1. Develop the schema in an RDBMS with the necessary tables, indexes and foreign key constraints
+  2. Configure XOR with this database schema
+  3. Deploy it against a servlet container and expose a REST endpoint to it

+HSQLDB testing -
+java -cp ~/.m2/repository/org/hsqldb/hsqldb/2.3.3/hsqldb-2.3.3.jar org.hsqldb.util.DatabaseManagerSwing

+0. Testing enhancement - The below feature assists with testing various data models without an explicit Java model hierarchy open types??
 No JPA support.
 Just query DB using JDBC and create schema based on foreign keys and table names Need to provide table name to entity name mapping and Column name to property name mapping
    No inheritance support